-In the following courses students are required to complete a major work as part of the Higher School Certificate examination: Design and Technology; English Extension 2; History Extension, Industrial Technology; Music, Science Extension and Visual Arts.
+In the following courses students are required to complete a major work as part of the HSC examination: Design and Technology; English Extension 2; History Extension, Industrial Technology; Music, Science Extension and Visual Arts.
 Students should discuss with their class teacher regarding the suitability of their major work.
-For further details regarding exclusions see the Director of Teaching and Learning.
+For further details regarding exclusions see the Assistant Principal.